-Many work for a company that already have an established brand.
+Many people work for a company that already has an established brand.
 But if you own a business like we do, it’s hard to spend the time building your brand, or develop your own look, and feel.
 It’s especially difficult if you don’t do it regularly, OR don’t have the skills to do it.
-Let’s face it, you’re running your own business, it’s hard to be the salesman, the accountant and the marketer.
+Let’s face it, you’re running your own business, it’s hard to be the salesman, the accountant, and the marketer to Building Your Brand.
 Whether you are a car salesman, a hair stylist, or a manufacturer of kitchen appliances, you have to have a brand that people relate too.
-Focusing on three areas of your brand can jump start your recognition, both on and off line.
+Focusing on three areas of your brand can jump start your recognition, both on and offline.

 Make your brand visual.
-Create and design a logo that fits your business or personal image and start consistently using it to send your messages.
+Create and design a logo that fits your business or personal image and starts consistently using it to send your messages.
 This starts influencing your target audience and begins developing thought leadership.
-Start documenting your business with images that unite your services with your products, and be undeviating when sharing them on and off line.
+Start documenting your business with images that unite your services with your products, and be undeviating when sharing them on and offline.
 Solid visual content shows leadership and will guide your client to your company, your brand.

-Nothing says genuine or authentic like bending over backwards to help your customers or standing by your own products and services.
+Nothing says genuine or authentic like bending over backward to help your customers or standing by your own products and services.
 It says a lot about a company when they can fix a situation or product that went awry.
 Establishing a reputation for quality has more to do with your brand than your competition.
-Let a good sense of focus and values be your guide in building a stand up business.
+Let a good sense of focus and values be your guide in building a stand-up business.